ibm-cloud-docs/vpc/bare_metal_server_create.md

 # Creating Bare Metal Servers on VPC
 {: #creating-bare-metal-servers}

-Use the following information to create a bare metal server on the {{site.data.keyword.vpc_full}} (VPC) with the configuration of your choice.
+Use the following information to create a bare metal server on your {{site.data.keyword.vpc_full}} (VPC) with the configuration of your choice.
 {: shortdesc}

 ## Creating a bare metal server by using the UI
 {: #creating-using-ui}
 {: ui}

-Follow these steps to create a bare metal server by using the IBM Cloud console.
+Follow these steps to create a bare metal server by using the {{site.data.keyword.cloud}} console.
 You can also check out the following [video](https://mediacenter.ibm.com/media/t/1_j2pdfua6){: external} to learn more about creating a bare metal server.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Bare metal servers**